Bryan Reynolds Player Props: Pirates vs. Guardians

-Bryan Reynolds, with a slugging percentage of .293 in his past 10 games -- including one home run -- will be in action for the Pittsburgh Pirates against the Cleveland Guardians, with Xzavion Curry on the hill, July 17 at 7:05 PM ET.
+Bryan Reynolds -- .200 average over his past 10 games -- will be in action for the Pittsburgh Pirates versus the Cleveland Guardians, with Logan Allen on the hill, on July 18 at 7:05 PM ET.

-He strung together two hits (going 2-for-5 with an RBI) in his most recent appearance against the Giants.
+He had a hitless showing in his last game (0-for-3) against the Guardians.

 Bryan Reynolds Game Info & Props vs. the Guardians